wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Yeah, I think that the great illusion that we're under right now is that consciousness is a phenomenon that occurs in individual beings and I don't think that's true.
 I think consciousness is something that individual beings can evolve to tap into.
 But that consciousness is not unique-- it's not mine.
 It's a reservoir of sorts or a wavelength or a--it's a stuff, it's an ether and that creatures evolve in order to participate in that--you know--but it's got nothing to do with human beings.

-So would you see 1·c

-II ire as perm . . nesswe , not as much b eating the universe as much as conscious
+JC: So would you see life as permeating the universe as much as consciousness--well, not as much, but alongside?

-, Ut alongside?

-_.........

-HoMEIAND GAMF.Sttow 19

-ah I would say life is-life is matter's attempt to participate in .
-Ye , pR, consciousness .
+DR: Yeah, I would say life is--life is matter's attempt to participate in consciousness.

 JC: